eremiev/emil-2022/README.md

 ## Server

 * Run the server
-Use password by default.
+Use default password:'passs'.
 ```
 npm run start
 ```

-If you want custom password run:
+If you want a custom password run:
 ```
 node server.js {password}
 ```